INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Introduction

-\paragraph{How to learn the edits ?} Traditional pipelines \cite{li2018closed,ho2021deep} consist of complex and heavy models that are limited by the variety of edits in the dataset and expensive to train.
-For a more practical approach, we propose a novel Retouch Transfer method leveraging Implicit Neural Representation (INR).
-INRs offer a powerful approach for compressing data into compact forms and interpolating missing information \cite{sitzmann2020siren,chen2021learning}.
-We harness this capability to create a neural representation of edits applied to a reference pair that generalize to different images.
+\paragraph{\textbf{How to learn the edits ?}} Traditional pipelines \cite{li2018closed,ho2021deep} consist of complex and heavy models that are limited by the variety of edits in the dataset and expensive to train.
+For a more practical approach, we propose a novel Retouch Transfer method leveraging Implicit Neural Representations (\textbf{INRs}), which offer a powerful approach for compressing data into compact forms and interpolating missing information \cite{sitzmann2020siren,chen2021learning}.
+We harness this capability to create a neural representation of the edits applied to a reference pair that generalizes to different images.
 Our approach introduces a unique INR architecture that incorporates spatial and contextual awareness, enabling complex, localized, and adaptive edits.
 Our method can learn edits from just a single example and is not limited by the variety of the dataset.
-Our proposed method is a fraction of the size of other traditional methods and needs only a few seconds for training, and milliseconds for inference, enabling real-time 4K editing.